 How much collagen should I take daily?

 One of the great things about collagen is that it's easy to take daily because there are so many ways to take it.
 You can add it to your smoothies, or get it naturally in foods like bone broth, meat, and seafood.
 You can also try our Kalumi BEAUTYfood bars, which contain 12 grams of hydrolyzed marine collagen, 15 grams of protein, and superfoods that help to promote natural collagen production.
-Vitamin A from sweet potatoes and vitamin C from lemon help to strengthen the skin and promote the beauty-boosting effects of collagen.
+Vitamin A from sweet potatoes helps to strengthen the skin and promote the beauty-boosting effects of collagen.
 Plus, our bars make it easy to grab and go, without the mess and hassle of pills and powders.
 The typical recommended daily amount is 12 grams of collagen.
 However, this can vary depending on your body type and your goals when taking collagen.
 For example, someone who is mildly active and has a regular body type would likely find 12 grams of collagen to be sufficient.
 On the other hand, if you are extremely active and looking to build muscle, you would probably want to take somewhere between 15 and 20 grams, if not more.
 Again, it really depends on your goals.
 For daily maintenance, 12 grams is perfect for glowing skin and keeping you healthy.
 For issues like improving joint health and connective tissues, you'll likely need more than 12 grams in order to see results.
 You need to see what works for you.
 Start by taking the recommended daily amount, and go up or down from there depending on how well that amount works.
 Collagen is a natural, safe supplement, with no known side effects.
 Always ask your doctor if you are unsure of how much to take, but you should be perfectly fine taking larger amounts each day if that's what helps you.

 What can collagen can do to your skin?